sasha-tsepilova/auto_avsr/README.md

 pip install --editable ./
 cd ..
 ```
-Last step - prepare the dataset.
+The last step is to prepare the dataset.
 See the instructions in the [preparation](./preparation) folder.

 ### Training